elevationsoftware/ecuss/README.md

 ### Enable Access to the Jar files

-The Angular application must have access to the Jar files from the root of the application.
+The Angular application must have access to the Jar files from the root of the web server.
 Which means that the following files should be accessible as follow:

 ```js
 /elevated-cuss.jar